reactjs/react.dev/content/tutorial/tutorial.md

 This is the quickest way to get started!

-First, open this [starter code](https://codepen.io/gaearon/pen/oWWQNa?editors=0010) in a new tab.
+First, open this **[Starter Code](https://codepen.io/gaearon/pen/oWWQNa?editors=0010)** in a new tab.
 The new tab should display an empty tic-tac-toe game board and React code.
 We will be editing the React code in this tutorial.

 You can now skip the second setup option, and go to the [Overview](#overview) section to get an overview of React.